dthomas1108/dthomas1108/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 💼 &nbsp; Worked as a Mulesoft Software Enginner
 - 👨‍💻 &nbsp; I’m currently studying Software Design for Ai Cloud in TUS: Midlands.
 - 👯 I’m looking to collaborate on a bot development team
 - 💬 &nbsp; Ask me anything about discord bots.